lineldcosta/typescript-node-rest-api-boilerplate/README.md

-This is a simple nodejs boilerplate application, which uses router-services-model architecture.
+This is a rest based nodejs boilerplate application, which uses router-services-model architecture.

 ## Requirements